-- In the Audience pleat, select the number of splits you want to create.
-Each split will be for a different test audience.
+- In the Audience pleat, select the number of splits you want to create- this is for the A, the B, the C test etc. Each split will be for a different test audience.
 Notice you can no longer define the distribution of your recipients as your test audience will be evenly distributed across the splits.

 - In the Audience pleat, enter the total Test Audience Size and select whether the split wins by the most unique opens or the most unique clicks.
 Select the number of hours you want the test to run for or leave the default one hour.
 Once you are done, click the Save Audience Settings button on the upper right corner of the pleat.

 - A good reference tool can be found here to assist you with determining the optimal test list size: https://returnpath.com/sample-size-calculator/